andrewcampi/ArpScanPlus/README.md

 ### Additions to Arp-Scan
     Sort devices by IP address.
-    Display the device hostname (with or without ".lan".
+    Display the device hostname, with or without ".lan".

 ### Usage
     To use this tool with the default arguments, simply run (as root):